Loo0D/atn-xml-convert/README.md

 Since ATN only allows you to keep 6 profiles loaded in the scope at a time, if you reload for several calibers, you soon end up having to manage several profile files.
 Keeping them updated by importing them into the scope and editing there via the menu is a hassle.

 But what of the Obsidian app from ATN you say?
 The app has a serious problem - it aggressively rounds up values you enter.
 For example, a flathead air rifle pellet has a BC of 0.0250.
-Entered in the app, it rounds it up to 0.1 and you will get a very wrong ballistic calculation.
+Entered in the app, it rounds it up to 0.1 and you could get a very wrong ballistic calculation.

 A solution I wanted was a simple text format for my ballistic settings that I could keep together with my reloading data, check into version control and be able to quickly get it uploaded to the scope.
-I also added a feature which converts profiles.xml file from the scope into a TOML file.

 ## What